mattsherwood87/CoNNECT/docs/source/support_tools/convert_dicoms.rst

 .. py:function:: convert_dicoms(source_singleDir, progress)

-    This functionconverts sourcedata DICOM images to NIfTI images, and stores the output in the parent folder.
+    This function converts sourcedata DICOM images (or any DICOM images in source_singleDir) to NIfTI images, and stores the output NIfTI (and JSON/TXT sidecars) in the parent folder.

     convert_dicoms(source_singleDIr, progress)